cgeils25/Bulk_Chemical_Similarity_Search/README.md

 uv run python -u download_pubchem_compounds.py --test
 ```

-This will only download the first 3 compound files from pubchem.
+This will only download the first 3 compound files from pubchem (out of 346 as of March 2025).

 ## Usage

 ### To Run the Pipeline in Stages

-There are 4 components, which I ran one after another.
+There are 4 components which are run one after another.
 You could string these together in one shell script by specifying input and output directory names, although I wouldn't recommend it because you really only want to do steps 1 and 2 one time.

 1. `download_pubchem_compounds.py` - downloads every compound available on PubChem (119M as of March 2025) as a collection of .sdf.gz files

 2. `extract_data_from_pubchem_sdf.py` - extracts relevant information for each molecule in PubChem .sdf.gz files and saves as parquet (.zst) files.
 See PROPERTIES_TO_EXTRACT_FROM_MOLS to add / remove properties.
 The most important is PUBCHEM_SMILES which is used to generate morgan fingerprints

-3. `compute_tanimoto_similarity.py` - computes pairwise tanimoto similarity between every compound
+3. `compute_tanimoto_similarity.py` - computes pairwise tanimoto similarity between every compound on PubChem and in a specified dataset

 4. `filter_tanimoto_results.py` - filter for PubChem compounds with at least one Tanimoto similarity score above a given threshold.

 To view instructions and information about command line arguments for each file, add the '--help' flag.